ThoughtWorksInc/nemo/README.md

-# Welcome to the Nemo project
+# This is the entry-point for the Nemo project

-This is the entry point for the Nemo project.
 Here you are only going to find instructions on how to obtain access to the project.
 This repository was made public to ease our internal onboarding process.
 However, it is intended to be accessed and used only by [ThoughtWorks](http://thoughtworks.com) employees.

 ## What is Nemo?